Custom Molded Rubber Parts for Automobiles

 Similar to performance, custom parts are likely to produce better aesthetics.
 Design and manufacturing decisions can be made to achieve a custom product that’s visually in tune with the rest of the design.

-4. Part Development is Cheaper and Faster Today
+4. Part Development is Cheaper and Faster

 Advancements in computer-aided design, 3D printing, and other forms of manufacturing have made part development less expensive and time-consuming.

 Modern CAD software makes it easy to come up with structurally sound designs.
 Quick prototypes can be made using 3D printing for early testing.
-These and other developments have reduced the manufacturing costs of custom rubber products.

 5. Lower Long-Term Costs

 A poorly fitting rubber part in a car can be expensive for both car owners and manufacturers.
 It’s not uncommon for manufacturers to issue expensive recalls because of a poorly fitting part that endangers lives.
-Such parts can also lead to expensive breakdowns.
-Custom-molded parts that are made to fit can help avoid such situations.
+Such events can also lead to expensive breakdowns.

 Types of Rubber Materials Used